somilyadav7/aps-portfolio.github.io/README.md

 Space Complexity: O(N+M) auxiliary recursion stack space where N and M are the length of the two strings.

 [Code](https://github.com/somilyadav7/aps-portfolio.github.io/blob/main/Codes/Longest-Common-Subsequence.cpp)
 * * *

+### 2. **Missing Sections in a LinkedIn Profile**

+**Algorithm**: Set Difference

+LinkedIn profiles can be divided into different sections such as "Experience," "Skills," "Education," "Certifications," "Projects," and more.
+To help users enhance their profiles, it’s important to identify which of these recommended sections are currently missing.
+Using sets, we can represent the existing sections of a user profile and the recommended sections.
+By calculating the difference between these two sets, we can easily determine the missing sections.

+* * *

+### 3. **Common Skills Between Two Profiles**

+**Algorithm**: Longest Common Substring

+The "Longest Common Substring" algorithm can be effectively applied to identify common skills between two profiles on LinkedIn.
+In this context, each profile can be seen as a sequence of skills, and the algorithm is used to find the longest sequence of skills that appears in both profiles.

+* * *